gantheory/machine-learning-notes/README.md

 # Basic

+## Approximate Nearest Neighbors

+given feature vectors, find its top k neighbors approximately

 ## Cosine Similarity

 (maybe) the fastest way to calculate cosine similarity in python

 Note: implementation in pure Python can be very slow

-## Approximate Nearest Neighbors
+## Norm

-given feature vectors, find its top k neighbors approximately
+the fastest way to calculate norm of vectors, e.g. 2-norm

 # Natural Language Processing